jakelazaroff/relate/README.md

 #### .add(item)

-Given an object `item`, executes the collection's transformation function on it, mixes in the `Item` methods and adds it to the collection.
+Given an object `item`, executes the collection's transformation function on it, mixes in the `Item` methods, adds it to the collection and returns it.
 If an item with the same ID already exists in the collection, throws an error.

 :speech_balloon: Shouldn't need to be called manually, since `Collection.import` will iterate over the array of items and add them.